dact-chant/PyCantus/docs/source/development_docs.md

 #### Functional attributes
 - `locked (bool)`: Indicates if the object is locked for editing.

+For more info about 'locking logic' refer to description of this in the [Corpus section](#corpus).

 #### Methods
 These are mostly wrappers for methods from `volpiano.utils` being applied to `Melody.volpiano`.

 ## Loaders + validation